-Some states do not license adjusters.
-In order for the use of electronic licensing systems, adjusters residing in states that do not license adjusters can select an Adjuster Designated Home State (ADHS).
-The ADHS is the state in which the adjuster does not maintain his, her or its principal place of residence or business, and the adjuster qualifies for the license as if the person were a resident.

-A state whose laws permit a nonresident adjuster to designate that state as its home state will require the nonresident to qualify as if the person were a resident—exam requirements; fingerprinting, if required; and continuing education (CE).
-Once the individual has met the qualifications, the Designated Home State (DHS) will issue a nonresident license.
-The Producer Database (PDB) and DHS will list the record as nonresident DHS.

 If the resident state of the adjuster does not require an adjuster license, adjusters cannot use the National Insurance Producer Registry (NIPR) ADHS module unless they declare another state to be the home state.
 NIPR has recently added a new Nonresident Adjuster Licensing (NRAL) application that allows an individual to designate a state other than the resident state as the home state.
 NIPR contains functionality to allow adjusters that have designated another state as the home state to renew online.
 Adjusters with any license can update contact information through the NIPR Contact Change Request (CCR) tool.